cirello-io/runner/README.md

 - restart (in process type): "onbuild" will restart the process type at every build; "fail" will restart the process type on failure; "loop" restart the process when it naturally terminates; "temporary" runs the process only once.

-- group (in process type): group of processes that depend on each other.
-If a process type fails, it will halt all others in the same group.
-If the "restart" parameter is not set to "always" or "fail", the affected process types will halt and not restart.

 - signal (in process types): "SIGTERM", "term", or "15" terminates the process;
 "SIGKILL", "kill", or "9" kills the process.
 The default is "SIGKILL".